 The 800-member clerical workers unit of the ILWU local

-walked off the job last Tuesday, with some 10,000 longshoremen
+walked off the job on Tuesday, with some 10,000 longshoremen and

-and other union members refusing to cross picket lines, forcing
+other union members refusing to cross picket lines, forcing a

 Four other container terminals remained open, along with

 facilities for handling shipments of automobiles, liquid fuels